Compromise: Human relationships

-In human relationships, "compromise" is frequently said to be an agreement with which no party is happy because the parties involved often feel that they either gave away too much or that they received too little.
-In the negative connotation, compromise may be referred to as capitulation, referring to a "surrender" of objectives, principles, or material, in the process of negotiating an agreement.
-Extremism is often considered as antonym to compromise, which, depending on context, may be associated with concepts of balance and tolerance.
+In human relationships, "compromise" can make no party happy because the parties involved feel that they either gave away too much or that they received too little.
+Compromise may be referred to as capitulation, a "surrender" of objectives, principles, or material.
+Extremism is often considered as an antonym to compromise, which, depending on context, may be associated with concepts of balance and tolerance.